friends at basketball game

 money_saved

 Save money.
 Maintaining a nicotine addiction is expensive!
 If you smoke a pack a day, you’re spending around $450 a month on cigarettes.
 That’s over $5000 each year!
-Try our calculator here.
+Calculate how much smoking or vaping costs you.

 Image

 Protect the environment.
 Cigarettes, vapes, and other nicotine products are some of the most littered items on the market.
+For example, disposable vapes contain batteries, plastics, and heavy metals that can harm the environment and wildlife when improperly discarded.
 Plus, cigarettes have been linked to instances of forest fires in British Columbia.
-Avoiding nicotine products is a way to do your part to protect our forests and our air quality.
+Avoiding nicotine products is a way to do your part to protect our environment and our air quality.

 Image